S-Mazigh/painless-aws/README.md

 ## Painless Submission 2024

-This branch contains the files for my submissions to the SAT Competition 2024.
+This branch contains the default files for the SAT Competition 2024 Painless submission.
 See:

     docker/painless-images/{common,leader,worker}/*

-The same Docker containers named `satcomp-painless`, can be used for the parallel (first instance) and cloud track.
-(In `run_solver.sh` the solver is configured differently based on the number of nodes involved.)
+The same Docker containers named `satcomp-painless`, can be used for the parallel track (branch `parallel-24-1`) and the cloud track (branch `cloud-24`).
+In `run_solver.sh` the solver is configured differently based on the number of nodes involved.

 <hr/>
 <hr/>